 (1) Some loans for Mr McEwan and Mr Narev are held in New Zealand Dollars and converted to Australian Dollars for the purpose of this disclosure.
-The exchange rate at 30 June 2011 has been used for the opening balances, and the exchange rate at 30 June 2012 has been used for calculating interest charged, closing balances and highest balance in period.
+The exchange rate at 30 June 2011 has been used for calculating interest charged, closing balances and highest balance in period.